 Please read our policies carefully, because they affect your right to fully participate in SLIG programs, courses, events, or the UGA Summit of Excellence.
 Moreover, during the registration process, participants will be required to provide written agreement to abide by this policy.
 To that end, we outline the following:

 Respect: SLIG serves, contracts with, and interacts with a diverse community, and it has always been our policy to provide a learning environment that is free of conflict, intimidation, and discrimination.
 All who participate in SLIG—including students, faculty, committee members, and vendors—must be treated with dignity and respect.
-SLIG is taking the step of delineating this policy in writing, because even a single, isolated occurrence is unacceptable.
+SLIG has delineated this policy in writing, because even a single, isolated occurrence is unacceptable.

 SLIG is committed to fostering a neutral, academic environment in which students can learn and grow.
 Therefore comments and actions that contravene the SLIG anti-discrimination policy should be reported to the office of the Director, and will be addressed.
 The penalty for a violation could include dismissal from an event or program, as well as forfeiture of unused tuition if appropriate.

 Copyright: All course-related materials, including the syllabus, handouts, and presentation slides, are protected by copyright.
 Presentations should not be recorded nor slides photographed.
 Course materials are distributed for your personal use and are not to be shared or copied without written permission of the author.
 A photograph of the presenter with a title slide may be appropriate for social media posts, but should only be taken with the express consent of the presenter.
 For virtual programs, the words "screenshot" and "screen capture" should be considered synonymous with "photograph" and "recording."